mpv-player/mpv/DOCS/man/options.rst

     above 100 essentially causes the display to be treated as if it were an HDR display in disguise.
 (See the note below)

-    By default, the chosen peak defaults to an appropriate value based on the TRC in use.
-For SDR curves, it defaults to 100.
-For HDR curves, it defaults to 100 * the transfer function's nominal peak.
+    In ``auto`` mode (the default), the chosen peak is an appropriate value based on the TRC in use.
+For SDR curves, it uses 100.
+For HDR curves, it uses 100 * the transfer function's nominal peak.

     .. note::